Sailing the coast – what are your options?

 3) Bavaria Open 40

-That's the beauty of owning a sailboat too – you can take it out whenever the wind is in your favour (which happens to be very often in Australia) and everyone can enjoy at least one aspect of it.
+That's the beauty of owning a sailboat too.
+You can take it out whenever the wind is in your favour (which happens to be very often in Australia) and everyone can enjoy at least one aspect of it.
 From sunning yourself on the deck to standing at the wheel like your favourite pirate captain, sailing has it all.
 It's certainly something you'll need boat finance for, however.
 AAA Finance couldn't make it easier.

 4) Dragonfly 25

 For those after a faster response and much more movement across the water, the Dragonfly 25 trimaran is something to look into.
 It's a fantastic looking piece of engineering, and comes in either a Touring or Sport version.
-If you want to cruise the harbours with your family, the former is going to suit you down to the ground – especially if everyone loves getting involved.
-For a faster sail and even a boat you can enter into races, the Sport edition will sit pretty in your garage.
+If you want to cruise the harbours with your family, the former is going to suit you down to the ground - especially if everyone loves getting involved.
+For a faster sail and even a boat you can enter into races, the Sport edition will sit pretty in the marina.

 — Dragonfly trimarans (@DragonflytriUK) January 4, 2016